sean-ensombl/face-antispoof-onnx/docs/DATA_PREPARATION.md

 # Data Preparation

-This doc explains the preprocessing decisions in `scripts/prepare_data.py`.
+This documentation explains the preprocessing decisions in `scripts/prepare_data.py`.

 ---